Skip to main content

 • Wait: delay the next action by a set amount of time

-• Send post: send an email, SMS, or both
+• Send email: send an email

 • Send internal email: notify your team